shopware5/shopware/CONTRIBUTING.md

 For most tests a configured database connection is required.

 ## Running the tests
-The tests are located in the `tests/Shopware/` directory The tests are located in the `tests/` directory
+The tests are located in the `tests/` directory
 You can run the entire test suite with the following command: